-WELCOME TO 2021 HIE AWARENESS MONTH!
+WELCOME TO 2022 HIE AWARENESS MONTH!

-Every April, we work together as a global TEAM of families, clinicians, researchers, partners, supporters and fans, to spread awareness into the world about neonatal and childhood acquired Hypoxic Ischemic Encephalopathy.
-This year, the community theme is TEAM HOPE.
+We come together every April - families, clinicians, researchers, partners, supporters and others in our global community - to spread awareness into the world about neonatal and childhood acquired Hypoxic Ischemic Encephalopathy.
+This year, the community theme is HOPE INSPIRES.